 Protesters clash with Mubarak supporters in Cairo

-“The only thing Israel can do right now is to project that it’s willing to work with whatever government is democratically elected [in Egypt] and not try to close doors right now.
+Dahlia Scheindlin, an international political consultant speaking from Tel Aviv, believes the Israeli government is very concerned over the unrest in Egypt and against destabilization as Israel does not have too many friends in the region.“The only thing Israel can do right now is to project that it’s willing to work with whatever government is democratically elected [in Egypt] and not try to close doors right now.
 But Israel has a lot of fears on its mind, and it is not just some general fear, it is particular things.
 Israel is afraid of Islamic take-over in Egypt.
 Israel is afraid of destabilization spreading to Palestinian areas.
 Israel is afraid of a leader who might not be a full partner in dealing with Iran,” Dahlia Scheindlin concludes.

+“Will that 30-year-old peace we’ve had with Egypt last?” asked pro-Israel advocate Neil Lazarus, summing up Israel’s current mood toward the recent events in Egypt.
+Lazarus points out that there is a generation in Israel that does not even remember the 1979 handshake between Menachem Begin and Anwar Sadat.
 “The Arab world today is saying, ‘If that can happen in the streets of Cairo, perhaps it can happen here,’” Lazarus said.
 “So democracy does seem to be spreading.
 The question is, will that democracy lead to a rise of Islamic fundamentalism, or will it continue the peace process that Israel has been looking for with other countries and the peace they have already with Egypt and Jordan and the process with Palestinians?”

-“The European Union was clearly taken by surprise by the events in Egypt and those in Tunisia,” he said.
+Fabrizio Tassinari, head of the Research Unit on Foreign Policy and EU studies at the Danish Institute for International Studies and author of the book “Why Europe Fears Its Neighbors,” believes Europe takes too little interest in the politics of its southern neighbors.“The European Union was clearly taken by surprise by the events in Egypt and those in Tunisia,” he said.
 “It has always had very close ties with most of the governments in those regions, so it would be only natural if the EU took a much more proactive stand once the uprisings on the streets had actually calmed down.”